 Returning serve should not be treated like a ground-stroke swing – the ball from your opponent’s serve travels faster and you’ll have less time to react to it.
-Therefore, when I teach the return of serve, I tell my students to imagine they have a...

 Returning against a serve-and-volley player can be a difficult task mostly because this type of opponent possesses a good court coverage knowledge, has a great serve (some of them are master at spinning the ball) and because the following rally is played at a faster pace due to the short distance between the baseline and net players.

 While returning first serve is just a matter of avoiding being on a defense as the point begins, on the second serve return the player should think a lot differently: